slipstream/SlipStreamDocumentation/docs/advanced_tutorial/prerequisites.rst

 .. _Ultimum: https://ulticloud.com

-.. [#] The tutorial can be followed with only one account.
-However
+.. [#] You can follow the tutorial using only one cloud account, but
-       you won't be able to complete the exercises demonstrating the multi-cloud features of SlipStream in this case.
+       in this case, you won't be able to complete the exercises demonstrating the multi-cloud features of SlipStream.